EusDancerDev/pygenutils/README.md

 pip install pygenutils
 ```

-This automatically installs `pygenutils` and all its dependencies from PyPI and GitHub repositories.
+This automatically installs `pygenutils` and all its dependencies with version constraints.

 ### Package Updates